KZJO: Construction and early years

 In 1981, the FCC designated three applications for channel 22 for comparative hearing, from Trinity Broadcasting of Seattle; Seattle STV; and Tavitac Corporation.
 The Tavitac application had been made in 1977.
 Trinity Broadcasting dropped out, and the other two applicants merged their bids into Seattle Broadcasting Corporation and won the construction permit in 1982.
 By late 1984, work was beginning on the station, which had taken the call sign KTZZ-TV.
 Dean Woodring, a general manager of TV stations in Spokane and Portland, Oregon, was named to the post for KTZZ and a station under construction in Portland.

 KTZZ-TV began broadcasting on June 22, 1985.
-Broadcasting from studios at 945 Dexter Avenue North and a tower on Capitol Hill, it was Seattle's first commercial UHF television station; at the time, the only such stations in the area were Christian station KTBW-TV on channel 20 and public station KTPS-TV (channel 28), both in Tacoma.
+Broadcasting from studios at 945 Dexter Avenue North and a tower on Capitol Hill, it was Seattle's first full service UHF television station; at the time, the only such stations in the area were Christian outlet KTBW-TV (channel 20) and non-commercial KTPS-TV (channel 28), both in Tacoma.
 Its programming largely consisted of classic TV shows and children's programming, in contrast to existing independents KSTW and KCPQ, which emphasized movies.
 The station was bypassed in favor of KCPQ by the new Fox when it started later that year.
 The lineup was bolstered in 1986 when KIRO-TV (channel 7) struck a deal with the Seattle SuperSonics basketball team; KIRO produced 30 games, of which 15 aired on KTZZ.
 This was followed by a similar deal for Seattle Mariners baseball games in 1987.
 In both deals, KIRO sold most of the advertising with KTZZ getting selected advertising slots.
 KIRO dropped its Mariners agreement after 1988 due to the team's poor ratings performance.

 Financially, channel 22's early history was rough.
 As the first major UHF station in town, many viewers thought they could not receive it even when it was available to them on cable.
 The station was the third-rated of Seattle's three independents in the first year after it signed on; though it came much closer to KSTW in the ratings for its children's programming, its first foray into local program production, the dance show Seattle Bandstand, lost its sponsors due to low ratings and left the air.
 In September 1986, several employees were laid off to control costs.
 In 1987, 40 percent of the station was sold to US-TV Network, a New York City firm run by ad sales representative Robert Dudley and financially backed by Australian broadcaster and businessman Kevin Parry.
 Despite the infusion of cash, the station continued to pare its payroll with more firings in late 1987 and early 1988.
 The Dudleys acquired the remainder of KTZZ in 1990 from Alden Television; it was their second television property after WXMI in Grand Rapids, Michigan.